 Today I looked at the definition of a “Green Hotel” and here is what google sent back to me from Wikipedia:

-“An eco-hotel, or a green hotel, is an environmentally sustainable hotel or accommodation that has made important environmental improvements to its structure in order to minimize its impact on the natural environment.”
+“An eco-hotel, or a green hotel, is an environmentally sustainable hotel or accommodation that has made important environmental improvements to its structure in order to minimise its impact on the natural environment.”

 Improvements to a structure evoke to me SPENDING MONEY.
 Not just money, a small fortune more than likely.